 Suburban Jobs Program

-The Stretton Centre is an employment research and development facility to be located within the Playford Alive project area.
-Playford Alive is a long term initiative which commenced in 2008 and which is regenerating and developing the Playford area.
+The City of Playford will receive $11.3 million for the $16.6 million Stretton Centre, an employment research and development facility to be located within the Playford Alive project area.
+Playford Alive is a long term initiative which commenced in 2008 and is regenerating the Playford area.

 About the Program